albertogg/albertogg.github.com/_posts/2014-11-30-rack-basics.md

 }
 ```

-To then start the same app using the rackup command:
+Start the application using the rackup command:

 ```bash
 $ rackup
 ```

-The application should run and behave exactly the same.
+The application should run and behave exactly the same as it did before.

 There are many options to `rackup` command that you can check with the `-h`
-option. e.g to change the port where our application listens and the server to
+option. e.g we can change the port where our application listens and the server
-puma by doing:
+to [puma][puma] by doing:

 ```bash
 $ rackup -s puma -p 4000